zakonsx/mysql-live-select/README.md

 ### LiveMysql.applyDiff(data, diff)

-Exposed statically on the LiveMysql object is a function for applying a `diff` given in an `update` event to an array of rows given in the `data` argument.
+Exposed statically on the LiveMysql object is a function for applying a `diff` given in an `update` event to a dictionary of rows given in the `data` argument.

 ## LiveMysqlSelect object